xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-FORMULA   Enters formulas in a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters formulas in a chart

 Return to [top](#H)